 - Business expertise

-- Short Paper — a ten minutes presentation of an innovative project/idea/concept within dedicated sessions.
+- Short Paper — a ten-minute presentation of an innovative project/idea/concept within dedicated sessions.
 Presentations will have to be in English;

 - Demo & poster — demonstration of a prototype/project/game within the exhibition room.